CrandellWS/gistup/README.md

 Then you can view the results as a [Block like this](http://bl.ocks.org/mbostock) :+1:, For more information, read the tutorial: [Let’s Make a Block](http://bost.ocks.org/mike/block/) and see what you can make.

-This update of https://github.com/mbostock/gistup includes an several enhancements include ablity to create Gists using Windows cmd.exe, Powershell, MingW, Msys2 and many other BASH based terminals inlcuding to Linux and Mac terminals.
+This update of https://github.com/mbostock/gistup includes several enhancements include ablity to create Gists using Windows cmd.exe, Powershell, MingW, Msys2 and many other BASH based terminals inlcuding to Linux and Mac terminals.

 ## Installation